UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

     > [!TIP]
     > You may need to scroll down the **Permissions** tab to get to the *UKCloud for OpenStack* section.

-6. For the project to which you want to grant the user access, select the check box for the region in which the project is located.
-If the project is available in both OpenStack regions (cor00005 or frn00006), you can grant access in just one region or in both.
+6. For the project to which you want to grant the user access, select the check box for project.
+Deselect the check box to revoke access permissions.

-    > [!NOTE]
+    > [NOTE]
     > If you grant a user access to a region in which the project is not available, the user will not be able to log in to that OpenStack region.

     Deselect the check box to revoke access permissions.